fossabot/thinx-node-transformer/README.md

 ### Exceptionally dumb

-This instance does not support anything more than bare node.js server. **Please, ase for rewuired extensions.** We'll add https support and root certificates soon, but at this point, we expect tranformer issues with TLS/SSL connections.
+This instance does not support anything more than bare node.js express server with https support. **Please, ask for required extensions or provide PR with usage example.**

-### No security expected
+### Security Note

 This instance must be firewalled on port 7445.
 Must not be accessible except on localhost, where it is expected to execute primitive JavaScript in sandbox.
+Expected to run in Docker.
+Supports outgoing HTTPS.

 ### Roadmap